logn133/Metadata-Stripper/README.md

 Open up the file with a php server and bingo bango bongo you're donzo.

 ## Notes
 This was originally made with an Amazon EC2 AMI.
-So double check your variables are correct, and if neccessary edit the '$uploaddir' variable to match your OS and service.
+So double check your variables are correct, and if neccessary edit the `$uploaddir` variable to match your OS and service.

 ## ToDo
 ~~- Upload to Github~~